ComposableFi/composable-cosmos/x/transfermiddleware/spec/packet-forward-middleware.md

 - unlock the amount of ibc token in escrow address
 - transfer the amount of ibc token just unlocked to Picasso
 ### Handle Ack
-If Success Ack, then nothing happen.
+Successful case: Then nothing happen.
+Error Ack case:
+- PFM module will refund the amount of sent token to the sender (Cosmos chain)
+- Transfermiddleware module will recovery the amount of token that lock to the escrow address (mint the amount of token in the escros address)
+### Handle TimeOut
-If Error Ack, PFM module will refund the amount of sent token to the sender. the Transfermiddleware module will recovery the amount of token that lock to the escrow address.
+- PFM module will refund the amount of sent token to the sender (Cosmos chain)
+- Transfermiddleware module will recovery the amount of token that lock to the escrow address (mint the amount of token in the escros address)